Theglxry/Theglxry/README.md

 I'm a **Frontend Engineer**, **Tech Explorer**, and **Builder of Digital Experiences** 💻✨

-I’m passionate about using code to bring ideas to life—especially through beautiful, functional, and interactive interfaces.
+I’m passionate about using code to bring ideas to life, especially through beautiful, functional, and interactive interfaces.
 Web development has been my gateway into solving real-world problems creatively and with impact 🚀
 I believe in **continuous learning**, **building in public**, and using every project as an opportunity to grow.
-Whether it’s crafting reusable components, optimizing performance, or exploring UI/UX best practices—I’m all in.
+Whether it’s crafting reusable components, optimizing performance, or exploring UI/UX best practices.
+I’m all in.